How to Make a Harry Potter Library: Printable Wizard-Themed Book Covers and How to Use Them

 Enjoy Your Wizarding Event and Decor

 I hope you enjoy using these wizard-themed book covers.
 I’ve made them quick printables so that they are easy to use.
-Do remember that they are loaded as photos, so you first need to copy the photo into some document software and print from there.
+Remember, the link to the pdf file is above.
+Look for the clickable orange words just after the visual index near the top of this article.

 Questions & Answers